bb-qq/r8152/readme.md

 https://www.synology.com/en-us/knowledgebase/SRM/help/SRM/PkgManApp/install_buy

+*Warning*: Do not use Safari for this operation.

 ## How to configure

 You can configure the IP addresses and MTU of the added NICs from the DSM UI in the same way as the built-in NICs.